verhey/dbt-meetup-slides/slides.md

 flowchart LR
    A[GCP is so 2021]:::inactive
    --> B[The Python plugin and GCP no longer 'just works' \n Our architecture did not grow with our team \n LaunchDarkly is not a GCP shop]:::active
-   -- "Lift and shift - what could go wrong?"
+   -- "Lift and shift 🙏"
-   --> C[Plugin moved to MWAA, things largely fine \n As we gradually cutover DAGs and load, things stop being fine \n We stare into the abyss and learn how Airflow actually works]:::active
+   --> C[Shifted to MWAA, things largely fine \n As we gradually cutover DAGs and load, things not fine \n We learn how Airflow actually works]:::active
    -- We give up on the lift and shift
    --> D[dbt operations moved to ECS Fargate \n Deploys fully automated \n Plugin deleted]:::active
     classDef active fill:teal